senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **whySearch**

-    - Describe why an entity did not match or relate to a set of search attributes.
+    - Describes why an entity did not match or relate to a set of search attributes.

 ## SzProduct